skullernet/q2pro/INSTALL.md

 Vorbis format.
 Music files should be placed in `music` subdirectory of the game directory in format `music/trackNN.ogg`, where `NN` corresponds to CD track number. `NN` should be typically in range 02-11 (track 01 is data track on original CD and should never be used).
-Placing music in packfile will also work.

 Note that so-called ‘GOG’ naming convention where music tracks are named ‘Track01’ to ‘Track21’ is not supported.